Budgeting for wedding flowers

 Photo: V. Ivash

-The cost of flowers isn’t absolute, as certain factors could affect them.
-Thus, the total expenses can always vary from one wedding to another.
+The cost of flowers isn't absolute, as certain factors could affect it.
+Thus, total expenses can vary significantly from one wedding to another.
 Here are some of the factors that you might need to consider in budgeting for your flowers:

 1. Seasons and Flower Types

-Exotic flowers or those that only bloom during a specific season cost more because they are often limited in stock and aren’t easy to find.
-It is much better to find flowers that are in season and can be found locally, as they are often cheaper and more convenient.
+Exotic flowers, or those that bloom only during a specific season, cost more because they are often limited in stock and aren't easily found.
+It is usually better to find flowers that are in season and can be sourced locally, as they are often more affordable and convenient.

 2. Complexity of the Flower Arrangement

 If you want an elaborate floral decoration, it could take a lot of time, effort, and labor.
-Thus, you have to pay more for the laborers, their time, and the materials they need to achieve your desired design.
+Thus, you must pay more for the laborers, their time, and the materials they require to achieve your desired design.

 3. Area/Space of the Venue